wavefrontHQ/docs/pages/doc/delta_counters.md

 We support the following [proxy configuration properties](proxies_configuring.html#configuration-properties) with delta counters.

 - **deltaCounterPorts**: Comma-separated list of ports that accept only delta counter data.
-- **deltaCounterAggregationInterval**: Time that the proxy spends aggregating data before sending them to Operations for Applications.
+- **deltaCounterAggregationInterval**: Time that the proxy spends aggregating data before sending them to Tanzu Observability.
 Default is 30 seconds.

 ### Delta Prefix

-If you want to send metrics as delta counters to the Wavefront proxy or directly to Operations for Applications, prefix each metric with a delta (∆) character, as shown in the following [sample code snippet](https://github.com/wavefrontHQ/wavefront-pyformance/blob/master/wavefront_pyformance/delta.py).
+If you want to send metrics as delta counters to the Wavefront proxy or directly to Tanzu Observability, prefix each metric with a delta (∆) character, as shown in the following [sample code snippet](https://github.com/wavefrontHQ/wavefront-pyformance/blob/master/wavefront_pyformance/delta.py).

 ```
 DELTA_PREFIX = u"\u2206"